 Best Bars on Koh Phi Phi

 For nightlife you’ll need to stay around Ton Sai or Loh Dalum Bay.
-There’s two types of bars – ones that have a real laid-back vibe where you can go for a relaxing evening with your loved one, and those that have the deep bass of music thumping out of them.
+There are two types of bars – ones that have a real laid-back vibe where you can go for a relaxing evening with your loved one, and those that have the deep bass of music thumping out of them.
 There are of course some quieter bars along beaches close to hotels and resorts in the less busy parts of Phi Phi Don too, so you don’t have to venture to Ton Sai for an evening out.

 Of the popular bars in Ton Sai there’s quite a variety to choose from.
 Reggae Bar is always popular.
 Here they combine muay Thai fights most nights and although they’re generally mock fights it’s interesting to watch while sipping a beer, or even get involved!
 Stockholm Syndrome is another popular one for nightlife on Koh Phi Phi.
 It’s in the center of town and is always busy, set over two floors with attractions like pool tables, beer pong, and music.